ROH Pure Championship: Retirement

 On April 29, 2006, Weekend of Champions: Night Two saw the first ever title vs. title match in Ring of Honor as ROH World Champion Bryan Danielson took on ROH Pure Champion Nigel McGuinness.
 The match was contested under Pure title rules, but both the World and Pure titles were on the line.
 McGuinness won the bout by countout, but since only the Pure title could change hands on a countout, he did not win the ROH World Championship.
 The two faced each other again on August 12, 2006 in Liverpool, England, with Danielson defeating McGuinness to unify the ROH Pure Championship with the ROH World Championship.
 Having the title put on the line in the United Kingdom while.
 Danielson and McGuinness competed in a rematch for the ROH World Championship later that month, wrestling to a one-hour draw.
 After the match, Danielson announced that the ROH Pure Championship had been officially retired, and gave the title belt back to McGuinness to keep.

-Nigel McGuinness was the longest reigning champion before the title's revival in 2020.
+Bryan Danielson defeated Nigel McGuinness in 2006 to unify the Pure title with the ROH World Title.